u-Sir/peek-pop/README.md

 ## Not compatible with Arc/Dia

 ## On Firefox
-When system scaling is not set to 100%, the popup window may briefly flash when it appears.
+When system scaling is not set to 100%, the popup window may briefly flash when it appears.([Firefox bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=1982177))

 ## On macOS
 The preview popup window does not work properly in `fullscreen` mode.